-Intangible assets include technology costs, patents, trademarks and licenses.
+Intangible assets include technology costs, patents, trademarks, and licenses.
 Each is recorded at cost and amortized on a straight-line basis over the term of the agreements or useful life of the asset.
 Amortization commences when the intangible asset is available for use.
-Intangibles with definite lives but not yet available for use are assessed at least annually for impairment or more frequently if there are indicators of impairment.